There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 Keep yourself from wondering if your dog is bored with these fun backyard ideas for dogs to play.

 Read on for great ways to make the most of the outdoor play time with entertaining pet games for dogs and for you to enjoy as well.

 These ideas will keep you from wondering how to play with dogs in your yard and provide all kinds of fun for your fur family!

 Play Chase With Your Dog

 A perfect way to chill outside is to jump in the pool!
 Not lucky enough to have a giant swimming pool?
 Give a kiddie pool a shot!
-Splash around and have fun.
-Thare are even some made a little more durable for pups here.
+Let your dog splash around and have fun.
+There are even some made a little more durable for pups here.